EuropeanOpenScienceCloud/Governance/docs/GovernanceStructure.md

 Figure 15 - Stakeholder Governance

-A recommendation from the EOSC 2^nd^ HLEG would be to have the Stakeholders Forum should move its focus in 2019 to responding to a user centred approach and guaranteeing a: **“Voice of the Users”** with practical cases of how EOSC is making a difference to “how things were done previously” for them in their thematic area.
+A recommendation from the EOSC 2^nd^ HLEG is to have the Stakeholders Forum move its focus in 2019 responding to a user centred approach and guaranteeing a: **“Voice of the Users”** with practical cases of how EOSC is making a difference to “how things were done previously” for them in their thematic area.